codeforamerica/ohana-api/INSTALL.md

 ### Set up the environment variables & customizable settings

 Inside the `config` folder, you will find a file named `application.example.yml`.
-Copy its contents to a new file called `application.yml`.
+Copy its contents to a new file called `application.yml`, and read through the documentation.

+_The next step is only necessary if you are planning on customizing the app with_ _the intent of deploying it.
+If you just want to submit a pull request, you can_ _use the default `settings.yml`._

 Inside the `config` folder, you will also find a file called `settings.example.yml`.
 Copy its contents to a new file called `settings.yml`, overwriting the one that already exists.
+Read through the documentation to learn how you can customize the app to suit your needs.

-If you are planning on contributing code to this project, please make sure to not include your `settings.yml` in your pull requests.
+_If you are planning on contributing code to this project, please make sure not_ _to include your `settings.yml` in your pull requests._

-Please read through the instructions in both files carefully.

 ### Run the app